The Child and Maternal (ChiMat) Health Intelligence Network has published a first version of the Children and Young People’s Health Benchmarking Tool.

 I welcome this single site that brings together all children and young people’s outcome indicators in both the NHS and Public Health Outcomes Frameworks in an easily accessible and meaningful way.
 It highlights many important areas for improvement but also the need to expand the scope of the currently available indicators in line with the recommendations of the Children and Young People’s Outcomes Forum.

-Dr Ann Hoskins, Director for Children, Young People and Families, Public Health England said:
+Dr Ann Hoskins, Director for Children, Young People and Families, PHE said:

 The Children and Young People’s Health Benchmarking Tool is an important new development that brings together all the outcomes for children in the NHS and Public Health Outcomes Frameworks.
 It is an essential new resource to support joined up commissioning of services for children, young people and families at a local level.